 May I Have Some Mayo, Please?!

 Mayonnaise, or mayo, is a beloved condiment worldwide.
 Some of my children are known to eat it by the spoonfuls (which seriously tests my gag reflexes)!
-However, the ingredients are disappointing.1
+However, the ingredients in store bought mayo is disappointing.1

 The challenge came years ago to make a healthy version and fortunately mayonnaise is very simple to make.
-It is important to me because even olive oil mayonnaise contains items such as cottonseed oil, canola oil, and more.
+It is important to read the ingredients because even olive oil mayonnaise contains items such as cottonseed oil, canola oil, and more.
 These plants do not really have oil, so heavy toxins are used in order to extract the oil.

 Real Food Value